7 Seeds: Stage play

-A stage play adaptation of the manga, titled 7 Seeds: Spring Chapter (7SEEDS～春の章～), ran from 20–29 December 2024, in Tokyo's Kokumin Kyōsai coop Hall / Space Zero.
+A stage play adaptation of the manga, titled 7 Seeds: Spring Chapter (7SEEDS～春の章～), ran from 20 to 29 December 2024, in Tokyo's Kokumin Kyōsai coop Hall / Space Zero.
 The stage play will star Iori Sagara as Hana Sugurono, Naoki Kunishima as Haru Yukima, Ryosuke Yamamoto as Mansaku Tsunomata, Rio Sawada as Hibari Nigusa, Maasa Sudo as Chisa Taiami, Rento Nishimiya as Momotaro Nobi, Karen Aizome as Fujiko Amacha, Yojiro Murata as Dosei Yanagi, Ryo Taguchi as Takahiro Aramaki, and Hiroki Nakata as Kaname Mozunoto.

 Reception

 7 Seeds won the 52nd Shogakukan Manga Award for the shōjo category in 2007.
 The series ranked number 10 on the top 20 list of manga for female readers in the 2018 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook.
 It was nominated in the comic category for the 49th Seiun Awards in 2018.

 Including digital sales, the series has sold more than 6 million copies in Japan.
 Volume 12 reached number 7 on the Tohan best-seller list and volume 13 reached number 10.